Kitten sleeping: How much do they sleep and how to support better rest

 Tips for getting a kitten to sleep at night

-Give a small nighttime meal before bed
+Give a small night time meal before bed

 Use wet food in your regular feeding schedule